DottierGalaxy50/blender-dottier-anim-retarget/README.md

 **Select the Source and Target armatures.
 Source is the armature we want to copy the animations from while Target is the armature we want to transfer them to.**

 The Source armature should have the animation we want to transfer active.
-Any existing keyframes on the Target armature will be replaced once we update them with our configuration, only Euler rotations are excluded because the add-on keyframes the rotation in quaternion. **I recommend removing any keyframes on the Target armature to avoid possible problems.
-We can change both the Source and Target armatures later even after changing the bones properties on the panel as the properties aren't directly associated with the armatures but with the current scene.** The configuration is saved in the blend file.
+Any existing keyframes on the Target armature will be replaced once we update them with our configuration, only Euler rotations are excluded because the add-on keyframes the rotation in quaternion. **I recommend removing any keyframes from the Target armature to avoid possible issues.
+We can change both the Source and Target armatures even after changing the bones properties as the properties aren't directly associated with the armatures but with the bone names.** The configuration is saved in the blend file.

 ![Capturealt](https://github.com/user-attachments/assets/4a18836e-b12a-4dfd-a159-4ad6dbd9a78a)